swisspost/design-system/.changeset/nasty-impalas-clean.md

 '@swisspost/design-system-documentation': minor
 ---

-Added a documentation page for the post-icon web-component
+Added an icon search and documentation page for the post-icon web-component